shuckc/govee_logger/README.md

                     1111 1122 2222 3333 3344 4444 5555 5566 6666
         VN < 0x1C29                                                 index now 6 previous

+All payload rows seem to have 6 entries.

 With thanks to
 ----